A data-driven framework for sparsity-enhanced surrogates with arbitrary mutually dependent randomness: Methods

 \subsection{Sparsity enhancement}

-For the linear system in Eq. (\ref{eq:ape_L1}), the numerical accuracy of the recovered $\bm\tilde{c}$ via $l_1$ minimization further depends on the sparsity of $\bm c$, which motivates us to develop a numerical approach to further enhance the sparsity of $\bm c$ through the variability analysis of $f(\bx)$ \cite{Lei_Yang_MMS_2015}.
-If we know $f(\bx)$ explicitly, the sorted variability directions of $f(\bx)$ under the distribution of $\bx$ can be found based on the active subspace method \cite{ConstantineDW14}.
+For the linear system in \eqref{eq:ape_L1}, the numerical accuracy of the recovered $\bm\tilde{c}$ via $l_1$-minimization depends on the sparsity of $\bm c$.
+This dependence motivates us to develop a numerical approach to further enhance the sparsity of $\bm c$ through the variability analysis of $f(\bx)$ \cite{Lei_Yang_MMS_2015}.
+If we know $f(\bx)$ explicitly, the (sorted) directions of variance in $f(\bx)$ under the distribution of $\bx$ can be found based on the active subspace method \cite{Russi_PHD_2001,ConstantineDW14}.
 In particular, we define the gradient matrix $\mathbf{G}$ by

 where $\nabla f(\bx)$ is the gradient vector defined by $\nabla f(\bx) = \left(\frac{\partial f}{\partial \xi_1}, \frac{\partial f}{\partial \xi_2}, \cdots \frac{\partial f}{\partial \xi_d}\right)^{T}$.
-Eigendecomposition of $\mathbf{G}$
+Eigendecomposition of $\mathbf{G}$,

 yields the sorted variability directions $\mathbf{q}_1, \mathbf{q}_2, \cdots, \mathbf{q}_d$.
 Accordingly, we may define a new random vector $\bm \chi$ following the sorted variability directions via linear transformation